akamud/AutoFitTextView-Xamarin.Android/README.md

 ```

 ## Using
-You can use the defiend AutofitTextView widget:
+You can use the defined AutofitTextView widget:
 ```XML
 <me.grantland.widget.AutofitTextView
     android:id="@+id/output_autofit"